 My name is Rahel Otsa and I’m a freelance improviser, improv teacher, host and event planner.
 I created and managed one of the first improv theatres in Estonia Jaa !mproteater (2009-2019); am the main producer of the International Improv Festival Tilt in Tallinn and I teach improv to both children and adults.
-I’ve been doing improv for more than eight years and so my main working field now is teaching improv as an art form and as a means of learning something else.
+I’ve been doing improv for ten years and so my main working field now is teaching improv as an art form and as a means of learning something else.
 For example team-building.
 I also help to organise different projects and host events.

 Improv is a wonderful tool to teach team-building because there’s no better way to try out cooperation abilities than to put a bunch of people in front of the audience and ask them to come up with a play spontaneously on spot.
 In team-building sessions, we of course don’t ask the members of the team to act on the stage but we do use games and exercises that have been developed by improvisers to learn about how we behave in groups and find the courage to change the things we don’t like.
 The workshops are designed to help participants open up gradually and learn to appreciate others through methods of active participation.

 Want more information about the workshops or are looking for an event organiser or a host?
 Have other ideas of cooperation?
 Write to me and let’s see if we can work things out!
 The address is: firstname.lastname@example.org